 The Benefit of Pilates Ring Exercises for Runners

-“Running is a full-body workout and the primary muscles used are those of the legs and core,” Liz Hilliard, certified Pilates instructor, and creator and owner of the Why it works in Charlotte, North Carolina tells Runner’s World.
-“Core strength, as well as balancing the muscles of the legs, is key not only to running more efficiently and effortlessly, but also A Part of Hearst Digital Media.”
+“Running is a full-body workout Running is a legs and core,” Liz Hilliard, certified Pilates instructor, and creator and owner of the Hilliard Studio Method Running is a Runner’s World.
+“Core strength, as well as balancing the muscles of the legs, is key not only to running more efficiently and effortlessly, but also What Is Active Stretching.”

-while also deepening your strength breathing.
-“Breathing deeply in through the nose and expanding the lungs, then exhaling through the mouth, engages the abdominal muscles Runners need strong back,” explains Hilliard.
+One major benefit of Pilates?
+A focus on deep breathing.
+“Breathing deeply in through the nose and expanding the lungs, then exhaling through the mouth, engages the abdominal muscles Other Hearst Subscriptions back,” explains Hilliard.
 There are countless benefits of better (deeper!) breathing for runners, including helping to stave off fatigue in the later miles of your run, keeping your posture upright, and helping you get oxygen so you’re not huffing and puffing your way through every step.

 Each Pilates ring exercise is demonstrated by Smith in the video above so you can learn the proper form.
 You will need a Pilates ring, but if you don’t have one, you can use a folded towel or small exercise ball.